omeka/Documentation/source/Reference/models/Item.rst

     .. php:method:: fileCount()

-        Retrieve the number of files assigned to this item.
+        Get the number of files assigned to this item.

-        :returns: boolean
+        :returns: int

     .. php:method:: previous()

-        Retrieve the previous Item in the database.
+        Get the previous Item in the database.

         :returns: Item|false

     .. php:method:: next()

-        Retrieve the next Item in the database.
+        Get the next Item in the database.

         :returns: Item|false